civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 42

-  **(1)** **If** the Federal Minister issues or jointly issues a directive under section 41, suspends the implementation of a fundamental decision **under** section 34, or sets aside or overrules the setting aside of a fundamental decision **under** section 35, the Minister shall cause a notice of the Minister's action and, **if applicable**, of the fundamental decision in relation to which it is exercised, to be published in the `Canada Gazette`.
+  **(1)** If the Federal Minister issues or jointly issues a directive under section 41, suspends the implementation of a fundamental decision under section 34, or sets aside or overrules the setting aside of a fundamental decision under section 35, the Minister shall cause a notice of the Minister's action and, if applicable, of the fundamental decision in relation to which it is exercised, to be published in the `Canada Gazette`.

-> **Explanatory Note**:
-> Existing text of subsection 42(1):
-> *Existing Text*:
-> > Where the Federal Minister
-> > issues or jointly issues a directive under section 41,
-> > suspends the implementation of a fundamental decision pursuant to section 34, or
-> > sets aside a fundamental decision or overrules the setting aside of a fundamental decision pursuant to section 35,
-> > the Minister shall cause a notice of the Minister's action and of the fundamental decision in relation to which it is exercised to be published in the `Canada Gazette`.

 ### Section 128